dqhendricks/Political-Post-Analysis-with-React-Redux-Firebase/README.md

 Personal project analyzing facebook political post data.
 Data is scraped and processed server side using node.js and facebook graph API, then processed and saved each night into a PHP database API I created on another server.
 The result is displayed in a single page React, Redux, Semantic UI App served using node.js and express.

-This is really just a project I thought up to serve as my React/Redux resume.
+This is really just a project I thought up to expand my React/Redux skills.

 Notes: